vickash/avrdude-scp/readme.md

 Works just like `avrdude` except the `-P` option can take an 'scp-style' path like `user@host:/dev/device_to_flash`.

+A `--retry N` option can be given to avrdude-scp to retry the requested command N times before giving up and deleting the image from the remote host.

+Additional commands can be run before and after executing avrdude with the `--pre` and `--post` options.
+Several commands can be executed if they are separated by a semicolon.
+This can be used to stop and restart processes communicating with the microcontroller through the programmers serial port.

 ## Examples

 Upload local file "blink.hex" to an Arduino UNO attached to a Raspberry Pi over the network: